UNINETTSigma2/documentation/code_development/guides/cuda_translating-tools.md

 *PS: Syclomatic generates data parallel C++ code (DPC++) in stead of a pure SYCL code.
 This means that you either need to manually convert the DPC++ code to SYCL if you want to use a pure SYCL compiler, or you need to use the intel OneAPI kit to compile the DPC++ code directly*

 **_Compiling pure SYCL code_**
 To compile the SYCL code on out clusters you need access to a SYCL compiler.
-On SAGA and BETZY this is straigthforward and is discussed in this tutorial: [What is SYCL](https://documentation.sigma2.no/code_development/guides/hipsycl.html).
+On SAGA and BETZY this is straightforward and is discussed in this tutorial: [What is SYCL](https://documentation.sigma2.no/code_development/guides/hipsycl.html).
 At the time of writing, LUMI does not have a global installation of ```hipSYCL```.
 We must therefore utilize easybuild to get access to it.
 The guidline for installing ```hipSYCL``` on LUMI can be found [here](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/h/hipSYCL/).
 We assume that this is done in the path `/project/project_xxxxxxx/EasyBuild`.
 The following modules can be loaded:

 ```
 $export EBU_USER_PREFIX=/project/project_xxxxxxx/EasyBuild